 Review Your Credit Score

 Any audit of your credit should begin with a review of your credit score.
 An acceptable credit score is one of the most important requirements for being approved for credit.
-"Good" credit generally starts with a credit score of about 620, according to the website Bank Rate.
+"Good" credit generally starts with a credit score of about 620.
 That could be enough to qualify you for a bank credit card, auto loan or a home mortgage, although your interest rates will probably be higher than borrowers with higher credit scores.
 It's also possible to be approved for credit with scores in the 500s.
 However, scores in the mid-700s and higher are considered ideal.

 Check for Inaccuracies